npillmayer/gorgo/lr/README.md

 Package `glr` contains an experimental parser which—hopefully—we will use some day to parse Markdown.
 GLR parsers are rare (outside of academic research) and there is no easy-to-port version in another programming language.
 We will just muddle ahead and will see where we can get.

-GLR parsers rely on a special stack structure, called a GSS.
+GLR parsers rely on a special stack structure, called a GSS (see package `gss`).
 A GSS can hold information about alternative parser states after a conflict (shift/reduce, reduce/reduce) occured.

 For further information see for example